British picture framemakers, 1600-1950 - N

 Sources: Hearth Tax returns, 1666, listing Henry Norris in Long Acre on north side in a household with 11 hearths and John Norris five doors along in a household with 6 hearths, information from Richard Stephens, see 'Hearth Tax: Middlesex 1666: St Martin-in-the-Fields', London Hearth Tax: City of London and Middlesex, 1666 (2011), accessed at www.british-history.ac.uk/report.aspx?compid=119099&strquery=norris, October 2012; Journaal van Constantijn Huygens, den zoon, van 21 October 1688 tot 2 Sept.
 1696, Utrecht, vol.2, 1877, pp.178, 316, 333-4, 438, 550, 552, 555-6, in Werken Historisch Genootschap, vol.25; DEFM, p.654 (kindly translated by Margaret Binnie); Kent Record Office, Knole papers, U269 A7/25, A7/27, A192/9, A193/12, A195/2, from notes by Gervase Jackson-Stops held by the National Trust.
 For abbreviations, see Resources and bibliography.

-Charles Andrew Nosotti (1798-1854) was born in or near Milan.
-His year of birth is recorded on his plaque on the Dissenters' Chapel at Kensal Green Cemetery (information from Henry Vivian-Neal, April 2011).
-According to a subsequent claim, he was in business in London by 1822.
+Charles Andrew Nosotti (1798-1853) was born in or near Milan.
+His year of birth, and date of death, 28 August 1853, is recorded on his plaque on the Dissenters' Chapel at Kensal Green Cemetery (information from Julian Holland, September 2017).
+He was in business in London by 1822, it was later claimed.
 In 1827 he married Amelia Ruenia Garbanati, daughter of Joseph Garbanati (qv), another Italian carver and gilder in London.
 Initially he seems to have traded as Andrea Nosotti with Francis Nosotti, possibly his brother, as looking glass manufacturers, until the partnership of A. and F. Nosotti, also styled as A. Nosotti & Co, 21 New Compton St, was dissolved in 1826 (The Times 16 November 1826).
 Andrea Nosotti appears to be the individual listed as A. Nosotti at 19 Great Windmill St in 1828, and as Andrea Nosotti at 2 Dean St in 1829.
 Francis Nosotti traded at 298 Oxford St as a looking glass and picture framemaker, 1829-31.
 C.A.
 Nosotti was listed at 198 Oxford St in 1838, perhaps in error since he appears at 398 Oxford St thereafter.

 Charles Andrew Nosotti advertised a sale of his surplus stock when he moved to Oxford St in 1838, including pier and chimney glasses in rich gilt frames, console and pier tables, cornices, picture frames etc (The Times 9 July 1838).
 His new showroom was at 399 Oxford St, with his gilders’ shop in adjoining premises around the corner in Great Chapel St, according to plans lodged with the Metropolitan Building Office, c.1845-53 (London Metropolitan Archives, MBO/PLANS/518).
 He was a customer of the specialist composition ornament maker, George Jackson & Sons (qv), 1838-9 (see Jackson account book, V&A Archive of Art and Design, AAD/2012/1/2/3).
 In his will, made 11 July 1853 and proved 18 April 1854, Nosotti requested to be buried in the basilica of St George at Cuggiono, near Milan, presumably his birthplace, but his remains were housed in the Dissenters' Chapel catacomb at Kensal Green Cemetery, according to the cemetery’s records (information from Henry Vivian-Neal, April 2011).

 Charles F. Nosotti (c.1831-1909), his son and successor, was listed in the 1861 census as a carver and gilder, living in Hampstead, employing ten men.
 However, his work concerns us less since the business extended its activities away from frame making to interior decorating and upholstery, as indicated by Nosotti’s trade card, with added date 1862 (Johnson coll., Trade Cards 24 (60).
 Much the same advertisement appeared in the 1862 Post Office London directory, p.2378, where it was claimed that the business had been established in 1822.
+In 1863 Nosotti used the designation for the business, ‘The London and Paris Looking Glass & Interior Decorating Manufactory’ (National Portrait Gallery records, Trustees’ meeting correspondence, meeting of 6 February 1863).
 In 1866, Nosotti advertised his manufactory and ten showrooms as containing looking glasses, console tables, window cornices, girandole, picture frames etc, manufactured on the premises (The Times 22 August 1866).
 By 1870 the business was listed as upholsterer, decorator, house and ornamental painters, by appointment carver and gilder to his late Majesty William IV and to His Imperial Majesty, Napoleon III.
 Charles Francis Nosotti was involved in bankruptcy proceedings in 1870 (London Gazette 25 January 1870), and again, as Charles Nosotti, upholsterer, in 1890 (The Times 13 August 1890, London Gazette 9 September 1890).

 Two notable commissions were undertaken for catholic patrons: in the late 1850s decoration of the chapels of the London Oratory at Brompton ('The London Oratory', Survey of London, vol.41, South Kensington, 1983, p.51, available online at www.british-history.ac.uk), and in the late 1860s and 1870s refurbishment at Norfolk House in London (Country Life, 23 May 1991, p.98; Apollo, June 2006, p.57, n.9).
 Nosotti supplied the frames for James Sant’s Duc d’Aumalle and Duchesse d’Aumalle, exh.1860 (Royal Collection, see Millar 1992 nos 610-1).